Words by Simona Serban

-Today’s architecture is significantly different compared to previous styles mainly because the challenges the planet faces have finally gotten some of the attention they deserved.
-This has sparked the interest of architects and designers alike to focus on developing and creating more resilient architecture, such as buildings that are self-sufficient or rehabilitating old and unused buildings as well as objects made from recycled or recyclable materials.
+Today’s architecture is significantly different compared to previous styles, mainly because the challenges the planet faces have finally gotten some of the attention they deserve.
+This has sparked the interest of architects and designers alike to focus on developing and creating more resilient architecture, such as self-sufficient buildings or rehabilitating old and unused buildings and objects made from recycled or recyclable materials.
 Interestingly enough, this ignited people’s creativity and challenged professionals to look for novel and unique use of materials and create relationships between them that previously were not looked upon.

-Generally, design concepts have changed a lot in the past decade and the trial and error periods helped and shaped the architecture of today, architecture that drowns massively from the organic, taking everything into consideration, including the possibility of creating fluid spaces that can be reconfigured to fit the needs of people.
+Generally, design concepts have changed a lot in the past decade, and the trial and error periods helped and shaped the architecture of today, architecture that drowns massively from the organic, taking everything into consideration, including the possibility of creating fluid spaces that can be reconfigured to fit the needs of people.

-How can we define inspiration with regards to architecture and design?
+How can we define inspiration with regard to architecture and design?
 It seems to be one of those concepts impossible to pin down to only one specific description.
-Generally speaking, buildings have an unlimited source of inspiration, from the organic forms found in nature to the specificity of an area – however, it isn’t easy to design a building while being inspired by just one element.
+Generally speaking, buildings have an unlimited source of inspiration, from the organic forms found in nature to the specificity of an area.
+However, it isn’t easy to design a building while being inspired by just one element.
 Nonetheless, when starting to design the specifics of a building, there is a key point in developing a design concept – the site on which we will build.

-In the words of American architect Jeanne Gang: ‘What if a building were more like a nest?
+In the words of American architect Jeanne Gang: What if a building were more like a nest?
 If it were, it would be made out of local, abundant materials.
 It would be specific to its site and climate.
 It would use minimal energy but maintain comfort.
 It would last just long enough and then would leave no trace.
-It would be just what it needed to be’ .
+It would be just what it needed to be .

-The most remarkable examples of a perfect union between a building and its habitat is represented by Japanese architecture.
+The most remarkable example of a perfect union between a building and its habitat is represented by Japanese architecture.
 It is a well-known fact that Japanese temples are getting rebuilt every couple of decades in order to preserve the architect’s vision and design, in addition to being a method of avoiding the eroding of the wood in time.

-In addition, the topic of inspiration always comes up when discussing design concepts; I believe it is more important to let inspiration find the architect rather than to pursue it and force a certain result.
-Finding different types of inspiration in both the uncommon and in the most straightforward of ways will most certainly guarantee satisfactory final results.
+In addition, the topic of inspiration always comes up when discussing design concepts; I believe it is more important to let inspiration find the architect rather than pursue it and force a certain result.
+Finding different types of inspiration in both the uncommon and the most straightforward ways will most certainly guarantee satisfactory final results.
 The idea that a building must always resonate with its surroundings while being able to stand as an individual piece has been one of the current architectural challenges.

 Everything created on earth by humans started with the need to fill in a gap; a gap was, for example, when the rain started pouring down on our precursors that determined them to take shelter, as well as when they discovered the futuristic powers of fire.
 However, I am pretty sure there wasn’t just one specimen doing all the thinking.
-Designing, that being a creative process developed during a defined period, is the same.
+Designing, a creative process developed during a defined period, is the same.
 The modern architect has had both the opportunity and challenge to create a product capable of having a strong bond with its site and locals whilst being able to assert and translate the key architectural ingredients for a successful, usable product.